-\begin{Prop} In Definition \ref{def:1}, the following properties hold. \begin{enumerate} \item For any singular point $p$, $i(p)$ is unique. \item The set consisting of all singular points of a fixed index of the map is a closed submanifold of dimension $n-1$ with no boundary of the $m$-dimensional manifold. \item The restriction map to the singular set is an immersion. \end{enumerate} \end{Prop} We define {$i(p)$ in Proposition \ref{prop:1} as the {\it index} of $p$.
+\begin{Prop} In the situation of Definition \ref{def:1}, the following properties hold. \begin{enumerate} \item For any singular point $p$, $i(p)$ is unique. \item The set consisting of all singular points of a fixed index of the map is a closed submanifold of dimension $n-1$ with no boundary of the $m$-dimensional manifold. \item The restriction map to the singular set is an immersion. \end{enumerate} \end{Prop} We call {$i(p)$ in Proposition \ref{prop:1} the {\it index} of $p$.
 A {\it special generic} map is a fold map such that the index of each singular point is $0$.
-The class of special generic maps contains the class of Morse functions on closed manifolds with exactly two singular points, which are central objects in so-called Reeb's theorem, characterizing spheres topologically except the case where the manifold is $4$-dimensional.
-A standard $4$-dimensional sphere is characterized as this in the case.
-The class of special generic maps also contains canonical projections of unit spheres.

-Fold maps have been fundamental and strong tools in studying algebraic topological, differential topological and more general algebraic or geometric properties of manifolds in the branch of the singularity theory of differentiable maps as Morse functions have been in so-called Morse theory.
-Studies related to fold maps were essentially started in 1950s by Thom and Whitney (\cite{thom} and \cite{whitney}).
-These studies are on smooth maps on manifolds whose dimensions are equal to or larger than $2$ into the plane.
-After various studies, recently, Saeki, Sakuma and so on, have been found interesting facts on fold maps satisfying appropriate conditions, especially, special generic maps, and manifolds admitting them in \cite{saeki}, \cite{saeki2}, \cite{saekisakuma}, \cite{saekisakuma2}, \cite{sakuma}, \cite{sakuma2}, and so on. \cite{kitazawa}, \cite{kitazawa2}, \cite{kitazawa3}, \cite{kitazawa4} and so on, of the author, are motivated by these studies.
+The class of special generic maps contains all Morse functions on closed manifolds with exactly two singular points, which are central objects in so-called Reeb's theorem, characterizing spheres topologically except the case where the manifold is $4$-dimensional.
+A $4$-dimensional closed manifold is diffeomorphic to $S^4$ if and only if it admits such a function.
+The class of special generic maps also contains all canonical projections of unit spheres.
+Fold maps have been fundamental and strong tools in studying algebraic topological, differential topological and more general algebraic or geometric properties of manifolds in the branch of the singularity theory of differentiable maps as Morse functions have been in so-called Morse theory. \cite{thom} and \cite{whitney} are pioneering studies and on smooth maps on manifolds whose dimensions are equal to or greater than $2$ into the plane.
+After various studies, recently, Saeki, Sakuma and so on, have found interesting facts on fold maps satisfying appropriate conditions.
+Studies on special generic maps and manifolds admitting them are in \cite{saeki}, \cite{saeki2}, \cite{saekisakuma}, \cite{saekisakuma2}, \cite{sakuma}, \cite{sakuma2}, and so on.
+These studies also motivate the author to present \cite{kitazawa}, \cite{kitazawa2}, \cite{kitazawa3}, \cite{kitazawa4}, and so on,

-\subsection{Explicit fold maps on $7$-dimensional closed and simply-connected manifolds of several classes and the main theorem.}
+\subsection{$7$-dimensional closed and simply-connected manifolds of several classes and explicit fold maps on them.}